-Heather Trostle Smith is a senior associate attorney with Pollock Begg Komar Glasser & Vertz LLC and applies her experience in multifaceted family law issues to advocate for clients in all types of divorce, support and custody cases, including those with complex financial estates and high net worth individuals.
+Heather Trostle Smith is a partner with Pollock Begg and applies her experience in multifaceted family law issues to advocate for clients in all types of divorce, support and custody cases, including those with complex financial estates and high net worth individuals.
 Heather’s keen ability to analyze problems and resolve conflicts, combined with her empathetic nature, enables her to successfully negotiate for her clients and work toward resolution.

-Heather invests her free time actively participating in organizations and advancing matters within the legal community.
-She is a member of the Pennsylvania, West Virginia and Allegheny County Bar associations and has previously served as a member of the ACBA Family Law Section Council, co-chairing its Program and Legislative committees.
-Heather was previously elected to the Allegheny County Bar Association Judiciary Committee and was most recently elected to the Pennsylvania Bar Association Family Law Section Council.
-She has presented numerous programs to other attorneys for the Pennsylvania Bar Institute, Pennsylvania Bar Association, National Business Institute, and ACBA on topics including: executive compensation, electronic discovery and client management.
+Heather is a member of the Pennsylvania and Allegheny County bar associations and has previously served as a member of the ACBA Family Law Section Council, co-chairing its Program and Legislative committees.
+She serves on the Pennsylvania Bar Association Family Law Section Council and is a former member of the Allegheny County Bar Association Judiciary Committee.
+She has presented numerous educational programs to other attorneys for the Pennsylvania Bar Institute, Pennsylvania Bar Association, National Business Institute, and ACBA.